magento/devdocs/guides/v1.0/m2fedg/layout/layout-xml-instrux.md

 ---
 layout: howtom2devgde_chapters_fedg
-title: Using XML instructions in your theme
+title: Use XML in your theme
 ---

 <h1 id="fedg_layout_xml-instruct">{{ page.title }}</h1>

 <p><a href="{{ site.githuburl }}m2fedg/layout/layout-xml-instrux.md" target="_blank"><em>Help us improve this page</em></a>&nbsp;<img src="{{ site.baseurl }}common/images/newWindow.gif"/></p>

-<h2 id="fedg_layout_xml-instruc_overview">Overview of XML Instructions</h2>

-You use XML instructions to manipulate page elements that are represented as containers and blocks.
+<h2 id="fedg_layout_xml-instruc_overview">Overview</h2>

+Use XML tags to manipulate container and block elements in a page.

+<p class="q">Reviewer: Previously, this read "XML tags," but I assume that means "XML tags" (based on the content of this topic).
+Is that right?</p>

 By referencing these containers and blocks, you can:

+<p class="q">Reviewer: What does it mean to "reference" containers and blocks by using XML tags?</p>

 *	Move a page element to another parent element
 *	Remove a page element
 *	Set page properties
 *	Change some properties of an existing container or block by referencing it

+To define the layout of a page, use a set of XML tags and attributes.

+<p class="q">Reviewer: The next several lines seem a bit jumbled - what's the important point here?</p>

-The layout of a page is defined by a set of XML instructions that contain handles with attributes.
-These attributes set a design abstraction that is used by other XML files; for example, `default.xml` and `page_one_column.xml`, which in turn describe the abstraction for page the layout.
+These attributes set a design abstraction that other XML files can use.

+For example, `default.xml` and `page_one_column.xml`, in turn, describe the abstraction for the page layout.

-The page layout abstraction includes the names of all containers, blocks, and columns that will be rendered on the page.
-To add a block with best selling products, for example, you must add a block of this class to a specific reference container.
+The page layout abstraction includes the names of all containers, blocks, and columns that are rendered on the page.

+For example, to add a block with best-selling products, you must add a block of this class to a specific reference container.

-In the example presented in this topic, these will be referred to as `< referenceContainer name = "content">`.
-The design abstraction is aware of this block in the content of the page, so after we refresh the page; namely, the block that displays best selling products.
+The following examples refer to these as <code>&lt; referenceContainer name = "content"></code>.

+The design abstraction is aware of this block in the context of the page.

+After you refresh the page, the block displays best-selling products.

 This is also true for any custom HTML block that you want to add a page.

-<h2 id="fedg_layout_xml-instruc_ex">XML Instruction Examples</h2>
+<h2 id="fedg_layout_xml-instruc_ex">Common XML tags</h2>

-This section discusses the following common XML instructions you can use to customize your layout:
+Use the following common XML tags to customize your layout:

 *	<a href="#fedg_layout_xml-instruc_ex_block">&lt;block></a>
 *	<a href="#fedg_layout_xml-instruc_ex_cont">&lt;container></a>